paologlim/mikamikuh.github.io/about.md

 ![myself](/img/about/myself.jpg)

 Kohei Mikami.
 I am a computer programmer in Japan.
-I was working as a eclipse plugin developper and test engineer for 5 years.
-I also made games for smartphone and a desktop application on Mac OS as my hobby.
-I'm looking for full-time/part-time/internship job as a developper in Canada. -> [Resume](https://careers.stackoverflow.com/mikamikuh)
+I used to work as an eclipse plugin developer and test engineer for 5 years.
+I also make games for smartphones and desktop applications on Mac OS as a hobby.
+I'm currently looking for full-time/part-time/internship opportunities as a developer in Canada. -> [Resume](https://careers.stackoverflow.com/mikamikuh)

 ## My social accounts ##
 - [Stackoverflow](http://stackoverflow.com/users/1317877/kouhei-mikami)